Naser Makarem Shirazi: World leaders

 In June 2025, he issued fatwas against Israeli prime minister Benjamin Netanyahu and US president Donald Trump, for what Shirazi claimed were threats against Iran's Supreme leader Ayatollah Ali Khamenei.
 The fatwas name Netanyahu and Trump as "Enemies of God" (mohareb) and promises rewards as "Mojaeh [warriors] in the path of Allah”.
 Under Iranian law anyone who is declared a mohareb faces the penalty of death.
+In March 2026, following the assassination of Ayatollah Khamenei, Shirazi issued a fatwa against the United States and Israel, calling for Muslims to take revenge for Khamenei's death.

 Political career

-Ayatollah Makarim Shirazi was active in the pre-revolution days, hence he was thrown in jail many times.
-He was even exiled on three separate occasions to three different locations-Chabahar, Mahabad and Anarak.
-After the Iranian revolution, he was appointed to the Assembly of Experts for construction and played a major role in writing the first constitution.
+Ayatollah Makarim Shirazi was active in the Pahlavi era, hence he was jailed many times.
+He was even exiled on three occasions to Chabahar, Mahabad and Anarak.
+After the 1979 Iranian Revolution, he was appointed to the Assembly of Experts for construction and played a major role in writing the first constitution.
 He is no longer a member of the government, and resides in the city of Qom.

-On November 23, 2014, and after months of preparations, he finally managed to gather in over 600 religious scholars from around the world in a conference titled The International Congress on Extremist and Takfiri Movements in the Islamic Scholars' View.
+On 23 November 2014, and after months of preparations, he finally managed to gather in over 600 religious scholars from around the world in a conference titled The International Congress on Extremist and Takfiri Movements in the Islamic Scholars' View.
 It was a meeting for discussing controversial issues effecting the Muslim world, especially Takfiri movements.
 After the first successful hosting in which he condemned the inaction in the face of ISIL atrocities, he decided to reorganize another conference, Extremism and Takfiri Movements in Today’s World on 28 January 2016, to further focus on the responsibilities of the Muslim scholars regarding the unwelcome emergence of extremism.
 At the second congress same as the first one, scholars of more than 80 countries received invitations and about one thousand people participated.

+He has also been described as a senior cleric in Iran and a supporter of the Iranian government and Supreme Leader Ali Khamenei.
+He has warned that U.S. President Donald Trump seeks to form an “Arab NATO” and has called on Muslims to “wake up” and remain vigilant against what he describes as U.S. plots.
+He is also portrayed as a defender of Iran’s domestic and foreign policies.